Functional model for generalised resolvents and its application to time-dispersive media

-Following an analogy with the connection between the characteristic function of Lifshitz \cite{livshitz} and the spectral form of the functional model for dissipative operator due to Pavlov \cite{MR0510053}, as well as its implications for scattering theory due to Adamyan, Arov, and Pavlov \cite{MR0206711, AdamyanPavlov}, it appears natural to pose the question of the construction of the functional model for generalised resolvents, its relationship with the the characteristic function of \v{S}traus, and the implications of this construction for the scattering theory for impedance-type BVP.
-Furthermore, in relation to the kind of generalised impedance problems that emerge in the context of resonant homogenisation, it seems natural to also explore appropriate analogues of Pavlov's model of potentials of zero radius with internal structure \cite{Pavlov_internal_structure, Pavlov_explicitly_solvable}, resulting in an explicit description of a class of generalised resolvents quantifying the interactions between the resonant and non-resonant parts of the medium.
+The characteristic function of Livshitz \cite{livshitz} and the spectral form of the functional model for dissipative operators due to Pavlov \cite{MR0510053} are explicitly connected with the scattering theory, see \cite{MR0206711, AdamyanPavlov}.
+Therefore, it appears reasonable to pose the question of explicit construction of a functional model in the spirit of Pavlov for generalised resolvents \cite{CEKS2022}, and to study its implications for impedance-type BVP.
+Furthermore, in relation to the kind of generalised impedance problems that emerge in the context of resonant homogenisation, it seems natural to also explore appropriate analogues of Pavlov's model of potentials of zero radius with an internal structure \cite{Pavlov_internal_structure, Pavlov_explicitly_solvable}, resulting in an explicit description of a class of generalised resolvents quantifying the interactions between the resonant and non-resonant parts of the medium.
 To the best of our knowledge, the present work is the first step in implementing the above programme.